mpetitjean/BilevelImageCompression/README.md

-# Image and Video Technology
+# JPP: Bilevel Images Codec
 Encoder/Decoder tool for  lossless bilevel image compression (only power-of-two square images).

 The source code is in the folder 'src'.
 To compile the program, simply type 'make' (note that the provided Makefile requires g++ and Boost).
 This code was tested with g++ 5.4 and g++ 7.2.
 Once the code is compiled, an executable called 'convert' will be available.